harvard-lts/fits/README.md

 FITS is a Java program and requires Java version 11 or higher.
 To find out your Java version type java -version in a command-line window.

+Some of the tools that FITS uses have additionally requirements.
+If you are not using these tools, then you can safely ignore the requirements.

+- ExifTool
+  - Perl 5.004 or later
+  - Optional Perl modula dependencies as described in the "DEPENDENCIES" section of the [ExifTool README](https://github.com/exiftool/exiftool).
+- Jpylyzer
+  - Python 2.7 or 3.2+
+- File
+  - The "file" command is expected to be installed on non-Windows systems
+- MediaInfo
+  - The linux copy of MediaInfo distributed with FITS was built for Ubuntu Jammy.
+It _may_ work on other distributions as well, but, if it doesn't, install MediaInfo directly on your system **and** delete the copy in FITS at `tools/mediainfo`.
+    After deleting the copy in FITS, it will then use the system copy.

 Installation
 ------------
 Download the latest official binary release from our [Downloads](http://fitstool.org/downloads) page.